senenf/tfg/Data_Adquisition/Flight_Logs/Flight_Logs.md

 1. 2024-06-16 | Single flight that ended in crash.
 2. 2024-06-25 | Single flight that ended in crash.
 3. 2024-06-29 | Single flight that ended in crash.
 4. 2024-07-07 | Three consecutive successful flights.
+(Not available in the repository due to the >100Mb file limit.
+Available upon request)

 Two different data adquisition applications were employed.
 Logs 1, 2 and 4 were recorded with [SensorLog v5.3](https://sensorlog.berndthomas.net/) and follow the "comma-separated-value" standard (csv) with a header that contains the following data: